euzu/m3u-filter/README.md

 the filtered groups as a new playlist.

 ## Starting in server mode for Web-UI
-If you want to see the contents of a playlist, you can simply start with the `-s` (`--server`) argument.
-Other arguments are ignored.
-A server is started.
-You can open a browser to view the Web-UI.
-According to your configuration, use the printed url on console.
-The UI allows you to download a list.
-You can download the list with the Save Button.
-The downloaded list only contains *non-selected* entries.
+The Web-UI is available in server mode.
+You need to start `m3u-filter` with the `-s` (`--server`) option.
+On the first page you can select one of the defined input sources in the configuration, or write an url to the text field.
+The contents of the playlist are displayed in the tree-view.
+Each link has one or more buttons.
+The first is for copying the url into clipboard.
+The others are visible if you have configured the `video`section.
+Based on the stream type, you will be able to download or search in a configured movie database for this entry.

+In the tree-view each entry has a checkbox in front.
+Selecting the checkbox means **discarding** this entry from the manual download when you hit the `Save` button.

 ## 1. `config.yml`